 Retained Executive Search: Frequently Asked Questions

 PRL International is a retained executive search firm serving Pittsburgh and Western Pennsylvania, specializing in C-suite and senior leadership placements in energy, manufacturing, mid-market, and private equity-backed companies.
 These are the questions we hear most often from CEOs, CHROs, and board members who are considering retained search for the first time or evaluating a new firm.
+Each answer below links to a deeper guide on that topic.

 What Is Retained Executive Search?

 Retained executive search is a professional service in which a company pays a search firm upfront to exclusively identify, recruit, and deliver a shortlist of qualified candidates for a senior-level position.
-Unlike contingency recruiting, where firms only get paid if a candidate is hired, retained search firms are paid a retainer at the outset in exchange for a dedicated, confidential, and thorough search process.
-The retainer structure means the firm is working exclusively for you -- not racing to fill the role with the first available candidate before another recruiter does.
+Unlike contingency recruiting, where firms only get paid if a candidate is hired, a retained firm is paid a retainer at the outset in exchange for a dedicated, confidential, and thorough search, which means it works exclusively for you rather than racing to fill the role first.
+It is built for roles where getting the hire wrong is expensive: CFOs, COOs, VPs of Operations, Chief Revenue Officers, and general managers.

 How Much Does Retained Executive Search Cost?

 Retained executive search typically costs between 25% and 33% of the placed candidate's first-year total compensation, paid in three installments: one-third at engagement, one-third at candidate presentation, and one-third at placement.
-For a CFO role with a $300,000 total compensation package, the search fee would be between $75,000 and $100,000.
+For a CFO role with a $300,000 package, that is a fee of roughly $75,000 to $100,000, covering research, sourcing, assessment, reference checks, and a replacement guarantee.
+Set against the cost of a bad senior hire, which the Center for American Progress puts at an average of 213% of annual salary, the fee is not the risk; a failed hire is.

 How Long Does a Retained Executive Search Take?